Factfulness: Reception

 Jim O'Neill, reviewing for Nature, described the book as "a fabulous read, succinct and lively", and believed Rosling's use of multiple-choice questions throughout the book "enlivens the chapters".
 Criticism was directed towards it not being comprehensive, with O'Neill noting ongoing challenges such as antimicrobial resistance being omitted.
 He concluded that "a just tribute to this book and the man would be a global day of celebration for facts about our world."

-Christian Berggren, a Swedish professor of industrial management, has questioned the authors' claims and suggested that Rosling's own thinking shows a bias towards Pollyannaism.
-Particularly, Berggren criticized the authors for understating the importance of the European migrant crisis, the environmental impacts of the Anthropocene, and continued global population growth.
-Furthermore, Berggren remarks that "Factfulness includes many graphs of 'bad things in decline' and 'good things on the rise' but not a single graph of problematic phenomena that are on the rise."
+Christian Berggren, a Swedish professor, questioned the authors' claims and suggested that Rosling's own thinking shows a bias towards Pollyannaism.
+Particularly, he criticized the authors for understating the importance of the European migrant crisis, the environmental impacts of the Anthropocene, and continued global population growth.
+Berggren remarks that "Factfulness includes many graphs of 'bad things in decline' and 'good things on the rise' but not a single graph of problematic phenomena that are on the rise."
 It "employs a biased selection of variables, avoids analysis of negative trends, and does not discuss any of the serious challenges related to continual population growth."
-Berggren raises concerns that the simplistic worldview this book offers could have serious consequences.
+Berggren raises concerns this book could have serious consequences.

+After criticism of Factfulness on the website of TOP, The Overpopulation Project, Ola Rosling responded to the criticism as on-line comment where he emphasized the educational purpose of the book and asked for questions about what people really know about the state of the world.
+That request was met by TOP in second blog post wherein also Ola Rosling responded.

 Bill Gates has cited Factfulness as "one of the best books [he's] ever read."
 In an interview with Time, Gates states that Factfulness "offers clear, actionable advice for how to overcome our innate biases and see the world more factfully."
 In particular, Gates found the four income levels framework a "revelation".
 Of the ten rules of thumb given in the book, Gates worries most about the blame instinct, not for creating scapegoats, but for turning people into heroes.
 In June 2018, Bill Gates offered free copies, to all new graduates of U.S. colleges and universities.